WEIRDLabUW/submitit-tools/README.md

     def _save_checkpoint(self):
         # So that we do not override a real checkpoint if your job is preempted during initialization
-        # YOU MUST HAVE THESE TWO LINES IN YOUR CODE
-        if not self.initialized:
-            return
         # Save the checkpoint.
         pass
 ```